 "Our campaign has always been about seeing clearly, speaking honestly, and acting decisively.
 In that spirit: I am announcing that my service to the country will not be as a candidate or as the nominee," he wrote.

-He rose national prominence during his unsuccessful run against Texas Sen. Ted Cruz in 2018, officially announcing his presidential campaign in mid-March, calling it "a defining moment of truth for this country and for every single one of us."
+He rose national prominence during his unsuccessful run against Texas Sen. Ted Cruz in 2018 and officially announced his presidential campaign in mid-March, calling it "a defining moment of truth for this country and for every single one of us."

 Within days, O'Rourke's campaign announced it raised over $6.1 million in the first 24 hours following his announcement, topping Sen. Bernie Sanders' previous high-water mark of $5.9 million.

 The Ohio Democrat, who announced his candidacy on ABC's "The View" on April 4, billed himself as someone who could unify the progressive wings of the Democratic Party with the more middle-of-the-road working-class voters.